NeurodataWithoutBorders/nwb-guide/docs/tutorials/multiple_sessions.rst

 Format strings are specified using two components: the **base directory**, which is the directory to search in, and the **format string path**, where the source data is within that directory.

-Given the structure of the tutorial dataset, we’ll select ``~/NWB_GUIDE/test-data/dataset`` as the **base directory**, where **~** is the home directory of your system.
+The base directory has been pre-populated based on your selection on the Workflow page.

-We can take advantage of the **Autocomplete** feature of this page.
-Instead of manually filling out the format string, click the **Autocomplete** button to open a pop-up form that will derive the format string from a single example path.
+To avoid specifying the format string path by hand, we can take advantage of **Autocomplete**.
+Click the **Autocomplete** button to open a pop-up form that will derive the format string from a single example path.

 .. figure:: ../assets/tutorials/multiple/pathexpansion-autocomplete-open.png
   :align: center